 On Choosing the Poems

-This week we present several more student projects on poems from Steve Glazer’s unit on Emily Dickinson.
-To contextualize the work the students do, we offer a section from Steve’s lesson plan for the unit, “There’s a Certain Slant of Line: Emily Dickinson’s Sound, Sense, and Syntax.”
-Note that all the “textbooks” he refers to–grammar, rhetoric, dictionary, Bible, and hymnal–come from the Dickinson family library.
-Steve took photographs from the replica collection in the Amherst Historical Society and we include images of them here.
+This week we present several more student projects from Steve Glazer’s unit on Emily Dickinson.
+To contextualize the work the students did, we offer a section from Steve’s lesson plan for the unit, “There’s a Certain Slant of Line: Emily Dickinson’s Sound, Sense, and Syntax.”
+Note that all the “textbooks” he refers to—grammar, rhetoric, dictionary, Bible, and hymnal—come from the Dickinson family library.
+Steve took photographs from the replica collection in the Amherst Historical Society and we include some images of them here.

 from Lesson Plan: “There’s a Certain Slant of Line: Emily Dickinson’s Sound, Sense, and Syntax.”
 Glazer, Sound Sense Syntax-Full Lesson Plan